Field Experiences and Student Teaching

 - Demonstrating interest, courtesy, and appreciation for the expertise and opportunities made available to you through your host school.

 - Demonstrating professional conduct in all situations including sending a written note of thanks to a school professional following your period of visits.

-- Being prepared, with original documents, to verify all required clearances (PA Child Abuse, PA Criminal Record Check, FBI Background Check) and current TB screening results as required by the assigned school district.
+- Being prepared to show evidence of all required clearances (PA Child Abuse, PA Criminal Record Check, FBI Background Check) and current TB screening results as required by the assigned school district.
 These documents should be in hand on the first day you visit an assigned placement site.

 Students must be admitted to the Teacher Education Program to be eligible for enrollment in any TEP, EDUC or major-specific field-based course beyond TEP 210.
 Students will not be eligible for enrollment in any Teacher Education Program course with a field-based component if they are in violation of the Good Moral Character standards.
 Students must be admitted to the Professional Semester to be eligible for enrollment in any Professional Semester course and student teaching.